Platform Features

 CLI

-What you CANNOT do on mobile or web
+What you CANNOT do on mobile

 - Create, delete, or configure agents